-When I first moved here in 2006, one of the most stressful life events here was trying to purchase China airline tickets online – especially because at the time I couldn’t speak or read Chinese very well.
+When I first moved to China in 2006, one of the most stressful life events here was trying to purchase China flight tickets online – especially because at the time I couldn’t speak or read Chinese very well.
 I wanted to be able to shop around for the best prices online while still paying for the ticket using my foreign credit card.

 Sites like Orbitz, Travelocity, CheapoAir and others are great for booking international flights, but when it comes to domestic flights in China their tickets are always far more expensive than what they should be.

 Thankfully, over the past few years, buying China airline tickets (and getting prices like a local would) has become easier and easier.
 This is true even for those people who travel to China without speaking or reading a lick of Chinese!

 Below I want to share with you four of the most popular methods to purchase domestic Chinese flight tickets in China.
 These are the ways that are used all the time among expats here, including myself!

 Ask any expat who has lived in China for more than a year and they’ll tell you all about Ctrip.
 It’s pretty much the largest Chinese online travel agency (OTA) and because of that, they offer the best prices on domestic flights and hotels in China.

 A couple years ago, Ctrip launched the official English version of its website – Trip.com.
 It is owned and operated by Ctrip, and even if you land on the Ctrip Chinese version website, it will try to direct you to the English-language Trip.com.

 Although Trip.com allows you to reserve hotel rooms, book train tickets and even arrange for airport transfers, Trip.com is primarily known as the go-to place to buy flight tickets in China.